 During the June school holiday period, EPIC Assist initiated our second school holiday intensive training sessions.
-These sessions are designed to assist our school trainee and apprentices to have additional face to face time with their trainer and tutors to enhance their learning and completion of units of study in their accredited courses.
-EPIC uses this quieter time for students the same way as a ‘summer schools’ in universities and colleges.
+These sessions are designed to assist our school trainees and apprentices to have additional face to face time with their trainers and tutors to enhance their learning and completion of units of study in their accredited courses.
+EPIC uses this quieter time for students the same way as a ‘summer school’ in universities and colleges.

 Some of these include: